The purest form of natural water is :

 Both A and R are true and R is the correct explanation of A.

-Explanation — Water can exist as a solid (ice), liquid (water), and gas (vapour) under different conditions of temperature and pressure.
+Explanation — A is true as water can exist as a solid (ice), liquid (water), and gas (vapour) under different conditions of temperature and pressure.

 Assertion (A): Miscible liquids dissolve into each other.